 Excerpted from Thursday’s paid content of Investment House Daily by Jon Johnson.

-NOTE: The videos are from the 5/13 report.
+NOTE: The video is from the 2/10 report.

 2. Targets Hit

 Here are several completed trades from Investment House Daily, offering insights into our trading strategy and the targets that we have hit this week:

 JPMorgan Chase & Co.
 (NYSE:JPM): With interest rates starting a more earnest rise, it was the season to look at banks for some trades.
 This was particularly true due to the presence of some good setups immediately preceding the gains.